synopse/mORMot2/README.md

 The main features of *mORMot* are therefore:

+ - A very efficient cross-compiler and cross-platform JSON/UTF-8 and RTTI kernel;
+ - Direct SQL and NoSQL database access (SQLite3, PostgreSQL, Oracle, MSSQL, OleDB, ODBC, MongoDB);
  - ORM/ODM: objects persistence on almost any database (SQL or NoSQL);
  - SOA: organize your business logic into REST services defined as `interface`;
  - Clients: consume your data or services from any platform, via ORM/SOA APIs;
  - Web MVC: publish your ORM/SOA process as responsive Web Applications;
- - A lot of other reusable bricks (e.g. Unicode, cryptography, network, cross-platform...).
+ - A lot of other reusable bricks (e.g. Unicode, cryptography, network, dictionaries, logging, binary serialization, variants, generics, cross-platform...).

 With local or HTTP/HTTPS/WebSockets remote access, via a convention-over-configuration Client-Server REST design over JSON messages.

-Emphasizing speed and versatility, *mORMot* can be used to add basic ORM or Client-Server features to simple applications for hobbyists, or let experienced users develop scaling and strong service-based projects for their customers, with the advantages of native code and easy-to-deploy solutions, reducing deployment cost and increasing ROI.
+Emphasizing speed and versatility, *mORMot* can be used to add basic ORM or Client-Server features to simple applications for hobbyists, or let experienced users develop scalable service-based projects for their customers, with the advantages of native code and easy-to-deploy solutions, reducing deployment cost and increasing ROI.
 It could also help legacy but well working projects to embrace the next decades.

 ### Sub-Folders